 Previous stallions to have stood at Highview include Bassenthwaite (GB) who stood his first season in 1987 as foundation sire.
 Others to follow were Khozaam (USA), Clay Hero (Aus), Wallenda (USA), Senor Pete (USA), San Luis (Aus), Johar (USA), Kashani (USA), Align (Aus) and Danroad (Aus).

-Sweet Orange and Wrote are currently standing at Highview Stud.
+Wrote currently stands at Highview Stud.

 ABOUT THE NEW ZEALAND THOROUGHBRED INDUSTRY